actionhero/node-resque/readme.md

 ## Configutation Options:

 `new queue` requires only the "queue" variable to be set.
+You can also pass the `jobs` hash to it.

 `new worker` has some additonal options: